 - Picknicking — all areas are Carry-in/Carry-out.

 - Backcountry camping is allowed in the park on a first come, first served basis.
-Call (419) 734-4424 to register.
+Four mooring balls are provided for camping.

 Because North Bass Island is so remote, you'll need to take a private boat to the marina or arrange a flight through an air service or private plane to North Bass Island Airport.
 The Lake Erie Shores and Islands Welcome Center is an excellent source for travel options and ideas, online at Lake Erie Shores & Islands or (800) 255-3743.